By Rachel Neifeld, RD, CDN

 Some women may think that the high sugar content in this food group could increase the risk of gestational diabetes.
 However, findings of a recent study in Diabetes Care showed that higher consumption of whole fruits prior to pregnancy is not associated with increased risk of GDM.
 Fruit juice consumption did not directly show an increased risk either.

-It is true that fruit contains sugar which can be problematic for people at risk of developing diabetes, but the sugar in fruit is natural.
+Fruit contains sugar which can be problematic for people at risk of developing diabetes, but the sugar in fruit is natural.
 It comes wrapped in a package of fiber and beneficial vitamins that help stabilize blood sugar rise and provide many other health benefits.
-For this reason, fruits should not be avoided as a precaution against GDM, but consumed as part of a healthy pre-pregnancy diet.
+For this reason, fruits should not be avoided as a precaution against gestational diabetes but consumed as part of a healthy pre-pregnancy diet.
 Women should aim for 1 ½ to 2 cups of fruits (remember to include a variety of colors).
 One large orange or peach, one small apple, eight large strawberries, or ½ cup of dried fruit count as 1 cup.
 Adding a cup of berries to your cereal and including an apple or orange as a snack will provide the recommended daily servings.

 Fruit juice, on the other hand, should be consumed in moderation as the skin and flesh of the fruit which contains the fiber has been removed.
 Because of this, the sugars in juice are quickly absorbed into the bloodstream and can spike blood sugar.
 Additionally, fruit juice does not provide many of the beneficial vitamins and minerals that it once could in its original, unprocessed form.
 Women who have GDM should avoid fruit juices.
 A good strategy to control consumption is to dilute a small amount of juice with sparkling water which provides refreshing flavor without too much added sugar.